 What to consider when choosing a water heater

 Before you choose a water heater, there are some things that you have to consider.

 The ideal pressure you should be looking at is approximately 9-10 litres of water per minute.
 If you don’t mind weaker water pressure, you can consider getting an instant water heater.

 2. Consistency in temperature

-This one’s a little iffy.
-Obviously you don’t want your shower to alternate temperatures on the fly, but at the same time, it’s not easy to regulate it when you take external factors into account.
+You wouldn’t want your shower to alternate temperatures on the fly, but at the same time, it’s not easy to regulate it when you take external factors into account.
 Each water heater type is good for a specific purpose, but we’ll go into that later.

 3. Maintenance needed

 In general, water heaters don’t require much maintenance.